Excess Flow Valves

 PSE&G is Now Offering the Installation of Excess Flow Valves, or EFVs

-Excess Flow Valves or EFVs are safety devices installed on natural gas service lines that carry the gas from the street to your home.
-EFVs reduce the amount of gas released if a gas pipe is accidentally damaged.
+Excess Flow Valves or EFVs are mechanical safety devices installed on natural gas service lines that carry the gas from the street to your meter.
+EFVs are designed to dramatically reduce the amount of gas released if a service line is damaged, reducing the possibility of injury and property damage.

 How can I get an EFV installed?